 - 3 TBS Honey

 - 4 Cups Cooked Rice -long grain is best, such as jasmine or basamati

 - Scallions - curls or sliced

 - Sesame Seeds - Crushed Red Pepper Flakes

 - Make the sauce: In a small bowl whisk together all the ingredients for the sauce.
 Set aside.

 - Stir-fry: Heat the oil in a wok or large skillet over medium-high heat.
 Add in the onion and cook for 1-2 minutes, or until starting to soften.
 Add in the beef, and season generously with salt and pepper.
 Sauté until almost browned, breaking it up as you go, about 4 minutes.
 Add in the mushrooms and continue to stir-fry for an additional 3-4 minutes.
 Add in the garlic, ginger and season again with salt and pepper.* Cook until aromatic, about 1 minute.

 - Add in the sauce and cook for an additional 2 minutes, or until everything is coated and the beef is cooked through.
 Taste and adjust for seasoning with salt and pepper.

-- Assemble the bowls: Add rice to the bottom of serving bowls and top with beef.
-Garnish with desired toppings and serve.
+- Serve: Add rice or noodles to the bottom of serving bowls and top with beef.
+Alternatively, this beef is really good in lettuce wraps!
+Garnish with desired toppings and serve warm.
 Enjoy!